grnet/synnefo/docs/source/devguide.rst

     <object>...</object>
   </container>

 For more examples of container details returned in JSON/XML formats refer to the OOS API documentation.
-In addition to the OOS API, Pithos returns all fields.
-Metadata values are grouped and returned as key-value pairs.
+In addition to the OOS API, Pithos returns more fields that should help with synchronization.

 ===========================  ===============================
 Return Code                  Description